Project File Options#

 md_extensions#

-The name of any Markdown extensions which you wish to be used when parsing your documentation.
+List of Markdown extensions which you wish to be used when parsing your documentation.
 For example, markdown.extensions.toc.
 Note that Markdown-Extra, CodeHilite, and Meta-Data are loaded by default.

 proc_internals#